Updated: Mar 26

-April 21st and still we have snow in corners.
-It has been a looooong slow spring up until now.
+April 21st and still we had snow in corners.
+It was a looooong slow spring up until now.
 The buds on the daffs are just waiting for some heat and then they will spring into action.
 Some of the buds are half in and half out of the ground, they are so anxious to emerge.
-Next week they say it will finally be spring!
+Next week they say it will finally be spring.

 Our vultures are back and living in the Old Barn Habitat.
-Seven birds spent some time on the barn roof one morning this week.
 Life in the garden is good!

 One last thought-a riddle for Ontario gardeners.
 What is the average time elapsed between the last frost and the first mosquito and/or black fly?
 If our experience this year is valid—Eight hours!!
 So long for now and happy gardening!